Veronica Volkersz: Early life

 Veronica May Innes was born in Chesterton, Cambridge, on 17 April 1917.
 Her father was G. V. d'A. Innes – a professional soldier who rose to the rank of Major.
 When he served with the Royal Scots Fusiliers in India, she spent several summers in the Himalayan city of Srinigar, which she much preferred to her boarding school life in England.

-In 1934, she participated in a grand pageant at Runnymede which was organised by Gwen Lally to celebrate English democracy, the Magna Carta and to raise money for charity.
+In 1934, she participated in a grand pageant at Runnymede which was organised by Gwen Lally to celebrate English democracy, Magna Carta and to raise money for charity.
 This lasted for eight days and she was the Queen of Beauty on four of those days, taking the role of the Fair Maid of Kent.

 She was an enthusiastic horse rider and car driver, going hunting and racing an open-topped Aston Martin sports car.
 She discovered aviation at Brooklands in 1938 and then learnt to fly with the Civil Air Guard, going solo at Cambridge airfield on 13 February 1939.
 This then caused headlines in the local press, "Beauty Queen Joins Civil Air Guard".